 In front of her there are several beauty products, but the most intriguing object is the octagonal box on the right side of the vanity.
 Even if the label is not visible, this is definitely the box of Lucien Lelong Gardenia, a soliflore perfume launched in 1936.
 Too bad the wonderful fluted bottle is not out of the box.

 While wandering through the corridors of her hotel, Maggie Cheung – in Irma Vep black latex attire – enters a room where a semi-naked woman (interpreted by Arsinée Khanjian, credited as l’américaine) is talking on the phone.
 Maggie goes into her bathroom and steals a necklace.
 On the marble counter there are some beauty products, too.
-For example, a bottle of Galderma Cetaphil cleanser in the
+For example, a bottle of Galderma Cetaphil cleanser in the old packaging (blue label and white lettering).

 There’s also a box of Clarins Eau Dynamisante, a wonderfully fresh fragrance created by Jacques Courtin-Clarins and launched in 1987.
 This is the original packaging.

-There are two Dr. Hauschka pump bottles (one of which is the
+There are two Dr. Hauschka pump bottles (one of which is the revitalising day cream) and a bottle of Jo Malone cologne on a dresser in Kathy and Brad’s bedroom.

-There are two bottles of micellar water in Eve’s bedroom – one is the
+There are two bottles of micellar water in Eve’s bedroom – one is the Physiopure water by SVR, the other is the lotion by Avène.
+There’s also a Mason Pearson pure bristle hairbrush in Ivory White.

 There’s a tube of Dr. Hauschka body cream in Francesca’s bathroom.
-The tube with the red band contains creams in different scents –
+The tube with the red band contains creams in different scents – almond, lavender sandalwood and rose.
+The front side of the tube can’t be read, so it’s impossible to tell exactly what cream it is.

 There’s also a spray can of La Roche-Posay thermal water.